 The IRB will consider the following in determining whether a device study is SR or NSR: the justification for risk determination, reports of prior investigations conducted with the device, the proposed investigational plan, and subject selection criteria.
-Studies where the potential harm to subjects could be life-threatening, could result in permanent impairment of a body function or permanent damage to body structure, or could necessitate medical or surgical intervention to preclude permanent impairment of a body function or permanent damage to body structure of a body function or permanent damage to body structure.
+Studies where the potential harm to subjects could be life-threatening, could result in permanent impairment of a body function or permanent damage to body structure, or could necessitate medical or surgical intervention to preclude permanent impairment of a body function or permanent damage to body structure will be considered SR.